-Archaeological research tells us that at least 12,000 years ago, long before Europeans came to Florida, wandering hunter-gatherer people arrived.
+When people think of Indians in Florida, most people think of Seminoles.
+Yet the Seminoles are relatively newcomers to Florida.
+Even Europeans had been here for over 200 years before the first Seminoles came down from Georgia in the 1700s.
+But that does not mean that the land was unpeopled until then.
+About 12,000 years ago, when Florida was much larger and drier than now, wandering hunter-gatherers arrived.
 They lived a simple life, following the great herds of mammoths and other mega-fauna and gathering the wild grains, nuts, and berries they found in their seasonal wanderings.
-No one knows what these people called themselves, but to archaeologists, they are known as Paleo-Indians, the oldest Indians.
+They made no pottery, used no bows and arrows.
+Instead they hunted with spears and cooked in leather bags with the contents heated with hot stones.
+No one knows what these people called them-selves, but to archaeologists, they are known as Paleo-Indians, the oldest Indians.

+Around 4000 BC, as more of the icecaps melted, the land became more like the Florida of today-wetter with extensive salt marshes along the coasts.
+New technologies entered the lives of the people.
+It was found that spears could be thrown farther and with more power and accuracy with the use of an atlatl, a stick that was fitted into the shaft of a spear.
+Perhaps this techology contributed to the disappearance of the large game animals about this same time.
 As the large prey died out, these people began to exploit the vast water resources.
 Fish, shellfish, turtles, and alligators became a major part of their diet.
 Hollowed out log canoes enabled them to travel the many rivers.
-About 4000 years ago they invented a soft, porous pottery with an orange color, This pottery was tempered with Spanish moss that burned away as the pottery was fired.
-Because of the orange color of this pottery, these people are known as a the "Orange Period" culture.
+Another technology was the invention of pottery.
+It was a soft, porous pottery with an orange color, hence the name “Orange Period”.
+This pottery was tempered with Spanish moss that burned away as the pottery was fired.

 Back to "Stories"